Mac Tutorials

 If you’re switching from Windows to Mac

 Microsoft Windows has been the dominant operating system for decades.
 Today, it still holds around 87% of the market.
-But Macs have a strong following too, so many Windows users may eventually buy an Apple machine.
-And when they do, they’re going to notice a few big differences.
+But Macs have a strong following, too.
+Many Windows users switch up their laptops and decide to upgrade to a Macintosh Apple machine for its reliability, impressive processor speed, and beginner-friendly design.

 Standard hardware, all made by Apple

 Microsoft licenses Windows to computer makers and sells it to individuals.
 So it’s designed to run on hardware made by many different companies.
 Apple does things quite differently.
-It doesn’t sell macOS to anyone, so it only runs on computers that Apple itself makes.
+Apple developers don’t sell the macOS software to anyone.
+It’s exclusive to Mac users, meaning it’ll only run on computers that Apple itself makes.

 Basic Mac options shown, within the Notebook category, as a quick visual comparison of main characteristics and price.